maxthetomas/sexfm-discord-bot/readme.md

 Official SexFM website: [sexfm.live](https://sexfm.live/)

-### Bandwith warning
+### Bandwidth warning

-I would not recommend running this continuously on connections with limited bandwith.
+I would not recommend running this continuously on connections with limited bandwidth.

 The bot consistently takes around 140kb/s (inbound) + 120kb/s (outbound), which roughly equals to **920MB / hour** or **720GB / month**.